Tamunoseimiebi/Jenkins-packer-deployment/README.md

 - Finally, click on Launch Instance.
 Your image should now successfully spin up an EC2 instance.

+## Summary
+ We successfully deployed Jenkins on AWS and also built an AMI with Packer that is pre-bundled with Jenkins.
 ## References

 - [Introduction to Packer](https://learn.hashicorp.com/tutorials/packer/aws-get-started-build-image?in=packer/aws-get-started)